-Roasted Eggplant w/ Chiles, Peanuts and Mint
+Roasted Eggplant with Chiles, Peanuts and Mint

-1/4 cup unsalted peanuts
+- ¼ cup unsalted peanuts

-5 Tablespoons + 1 teaspoon peanut oil
+- 5 tablespoons + 1 teaspoon peanut oil

-4 skinny Japanese or Chinese eggplant
+- 4 medium Japanese or Chinese eggplants (the skinny type)

-1/4 teaspoon crushed red pepper flakes, more or less to taste
+- ¼ teaspoon crushed red pepper flakes, more or less to taste

-2 Tablespoons fresh lime juice
+- 2 tablespoons fresh lime juice

-1 teaspoon honey
+- 1 teaspoon honey

-12 medium fresh mint leaves, coarsely torn (about 3 Tablespoons)
+- 12 medium fresh mint leaves, coarsely torn (about 3 tablespoons)

-1. Position rack in middle of oven and preheat to 425°F.
+- Position rack in middle of oven and preheat to 425°F.

-2. Scatter peanuts in a pie plate and toss them with 1 teaspoon oil and a generous pinch of salt.
+- Scatter peanuts in a pie plate and toss them with 1 teaspoon oil and a generous pinch of salt.
 Roast, shaking pan once or twice, until peanuts are a golden brown (about 5 minutes).
 Set aside to cool and then coarsely chop them up.
-Reduce oven temperature to 375F.

-3. Rinse the eggplant.
+- Rinse the eggplant.
 Trim off tops and then cut eggplant in half lengthwise.
-In a large shallow pan, toss eggplant with 2 Tablespoons of the oil and the red pepper flakes.
+In a large shallow pan, toss eggplant with 2 tablespoons of the oil and the red pepper flakes.
 Put eggplant cut-side-up on a rimmed baking sheet and sprinkle generously with salt.
 Roast until eggplant is tender when pierced with a fork and the flesh has turned a light golden brown, 10 to 12 minutes.

-5. With the eggplant still on the center rack, turn the broiler on high and broil the eggplant until well-browned on top, about 5 minutes.
+- With the eggplant still on the center rack, turn the broiler on high and broil the eggplant until well-browned on top, about 5 minutes.